derekfountain/z88dk-data-in-lower-ram/sdcc/README.md

 ## Link the pieces into separate binaries

+The above commands are "compile-only".
+They compile the source into an object, then stop.
+Next step is to use the linker to fix up each object's absolute addresses.

 ```
 zcc +zx -vn -startup=5 -clib=sdcc_iy dlm.o sections.o low_data.o -o dlmlinked -m -s
 ```

-Caller the linker to create a linked object for each piece.
-The output of this step is one *.bin file per section defined, and a memory map file called dmlinked.map which explains where everything is supposed to go.
+This line calls the linker to create a linked object for each piece.
+The output of this step is one *.bin file per section defined, and a memory map file called _dmlinked.map_ which explains where everything is supposed to go.

 ## Glue the binary pieces together